WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo2.md

 - Backup all your data. **_You will lose everything you have on Android™ and will start from scratch_**.

-- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.
+- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" and "USB Debugging" inside it.

-Assuming your Surface Duo 2 is booted to Android™, plugged to your PC:
+Assuming your Surface Duo is booted to Android™, plugged to your PC:

 - Open a command prompt on your PC and run this command:
 ```batch
 adb reboot bootloader
 ```
-- You will be rebooted to Surface Duo 2's bootloader.
+- You will be rebooted to Surface Duo's bootloader.
 From there:
 ```batch
 fastboot flashing unlock
 ```

 Your phone will wipe itself and reboot to the Out of Box Experience in Android™ (OOBE).
 From then:

-- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.
+- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "USB debugging" inside it.

 - Reboot back into the bootloader menu by running this command: